 |9.||Olympus E-PL6||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |15.||Sony A6300||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-PL9 does not feature such a mic input.

-Both the E-PL9 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the E-PL9 followed on from the Olympus E-PL8.
+Both the E-PL9 and the A6500 have been discontinued, but can regularly be found used on ebay.
+The A6500 was replaced by the Sony A6600, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-PL9 and the Sony A6500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Less heavy: Is lighter (by 73g or 16 percent) and hence easier to carry around.